2019 Kentucky gubernatorial election: Background

-Major-party primary elections occurred on May 21, 2019.
-Incumbent Republican governor Matt Bevin was renominated by the Republican Party.
-Kentucky Attorney General Andy Beshear won the Democratic nomination with 37.9% of the vote in a three-way contest, in which due to his father he had the greatest name recognition.
+Major-party primary elections were held on May 21, 2019.
+Bevin was renominated by the Republican Party, although state representative Robert Goforth received approximately 39% of the vote.
+Bevin selected state senator Ralph Alvarado as his running mate instead of incumbent lieutenant governor Jenean Hampton.
+Beshear won the Democratic nomination with 37.9% of the vote in a three-way contest against state representative Rocky Adkins and former state auditor Adam Edelen.